prefix-dev/rattler-build/README.md

 We have extensive documentation for `rattler-build`.
 You can find the [book here](https://prefix-dev.github.io/rattler-build).

+### GitHub Action

+There is a GitHub Action for rattler-build.
+It can be used to install `rattler-build` in CI/CD workflows and run a build command.
+Please check out the [GitHub Action documentation](https://github.com/prefix-dev/rattler-build-action) for more information.

 ### Usage

 `rattler-build` comes with two commands: `build` and `test`.